Officials: Nearly four dozen deer killed in LI parks

 Nearly four dozen deer shot and killed in LI state parks, officials say

-U.S. Agriculture Department hunters culled deer in five parks, including Robert Moses State Park, Heckscher State Park and Planting Fields Arboretum State Historic Park, officials said.
+U.S. Agriculture Department hunters culled deer in five state parks, including Robert Moses, Heckscher and Planting Fields Arboretum.

 Nearly four dozen white-tailed deer were shot and killed at five Long Island state parks by U.S. Agriculture Department hunters because, officials say, overly large herds are damaging the landscape.

-The park where the four federal employees killed the most deer — 21 — was Robert Moses State Park in Babylon, agriculture department spokeswoman Tanya Espinosa said by email on Friday.
+Four federal employees killed the most deer — 21 — at Robert Moses State Park in Babylon, agriculture department spokeswoman Tanya Espinosa said by email on Friday.

 “We conducted work at the Robert Moses State Park last night — which was the only night we conducted removal operations,” she said.

-Unlike members of the public, the federal hunters can lure the deer with bait such as apples, and use flashlights to blind them.
+Unlike members of the public, the federal hunters who cull herds can lure the deer with bait such as apples, and use flashlights to blind them.
 These hunters also can use thermal imaging to ensure other animals are not targeted by mistake.
 The deer they kill are given to food banks.

-Critics say parks officials have failed to keep up with the latest methods for limiting herds.
+Critics also say parks officials have failed to keep up with the latest methods for limiting herds.

 In January, for example, researchers in Head of the Harbor began testing facial recognition software, drone-mounted infrared cameras and dart-delivered contraceptives to track, count and contain the deer population.